Toutouwai/FieldtypeIconifyIcon/README.md

 If you have not defined any icon set prefixes in the field config then you can limit the search to particular icon sets by entering icon set prefixes into the search input before a colon.
 For example, entering "mingcute,tabler:flower" would search for icons with "flower" in their name from the "mingcute" and "tabler" icon sets.

-When the page is saved the selected icon will be downloaded from Iconify, sanitized via the FileValidatorSvgSanitizer module, and stored within the `/site/assets/iconify/` directory.
+When the page is saved the selected icon is downloaded from Iconify, sanitized via the FileValidatorSvgSanitizer module, and stored within the `/site/assets/iconify/` directory.
 Icons are not automatically deleted from this directory if they are no longer used in a page value, but if you want to clean up this directory at any point you can delete it and icons will be automatically re-downloaded when they are next needed.

 ## The field value

-The formatted value of a IconifyIcon field is an object with the following properties:
+The formatted value of a IconifyIcon field is a WireData object with the following properties:

 - set: The icon set prefix
 - name: The icon name